astrogirlnim/lapack_ai/MODERNIZATION/memory_bank/mmemory_bank_activeContext.md

 - **Context Awareness**: Understanding when and where AlphaTensor advantages apply

 **Current Status**: **PHASE 8.2 COMPLETE** 🚀 - SIMD vectorization successfully implemented with 42% performance improvement and perfect accuracy.
 Ready for Phase 8.3 function call overhead elimination.
+- Phase 8.3 (Function Call Overhead Elimination) is now complete.
+All 49 AlphaTensor operations are inlined directly in the main DGEMM_ALPHA routine, eliminating all function call overhead for the 4x4 path.
+The obsolete DGEMM_ALPHATENSOR_VECTORIZED subroutine is now ready for deletion.
+The codebase is fully optimized for this phase and ready for further optimization.